![]() |

 seems to continue to shrink and decay, has this decision become harder

-and harder to justify for LiaBraaten.
 During his residence on the Iron Range, LiaBraaten has passed on the "love of music" to

 hundreds of piano, voice and composing students ages three to 87.
 Many